-First Time Freshman Admissions
+First-Time Freshman Admissions

-- Graduate of an accredited high school
+- Graduate in good standing from an accredited high school

 - An SAT score of 1200 (combined math and critical reading) or higher

-or A composite ACT score of 26 or greater
+- A composite ACT score of 26 or greater

-Students from private schools and those outside the state of Texas will be considered for admission based on the same academic benchmarks listed above and a comparable high school curriculum.
+Students from private schools and those outside the State of Texas will be considered for admission based on the same academic benchmarks listed above and a comparable high school curriculum.